-A wide range of personal and policy decisions turn on perceptions of school quality.
+Many personal and policy decisions turn on perceptions of school quality.
 Families choose schools and neighborhoods by balancing perceived school effectiveness against other factors, like housing costs and commute times.
-Questions of school quality also drive high-stakes policy decisions around school closure, restructuring, and expansion.
-In response to the demand for such information, achievement-based measures of public school effectiveness have proliferated.
+Questions of school quality also drive high-stakes policy decisions related to school closures, restructuring, and expansion.
+In response to the demand for quality information, achievement-based measures of public school effectiveness have proliferated.
 Such measures include "school report cards" distributed by some states and districts, as well as school quality ratings published by private organizations like GreatSchools.org.

-How can school quality be reliably measured?
-This chapter reviews recent econometric strategies for estimating school effectiveness, defined as the causal effect of attending a particular school or set of similar schools (like charter schools) on student outcomes.
+How should school quality be measured?
+This chapter reviews econometric strategies for estimating school effectiveness, defined as the causal effect of attending a particular school or set of similar schools (like charter schools) on student outcomes.
 Efforts to gauge school quality must confront the fundamental challenge of selection bias: school-to-school comparisons can reflect student ability and family background as much as or more than school effectiveness.
-Economists have devised an array of solutions to such bias; increasingly, these use elements of randomness in modern school assignment schemes to devise convincing natural experiments.
+Economists have devised an array of solutions to this problem; increasingly, these empirical strategies use elements of randomness in modern school assignment schemes to devise convincing natural experiments.

 Our review begins with the relatively straightforward matter of how to gauge the effectiveness of a single school or school sector that offers seats by lottery.
 For instance, Angrist et al. (2010) study effects of the first Knowledge is Power Program (KIPP) charter school in New England.
-In principle, lotteries for seats at a single oversubscribed charter school identify the causal effects of attendance at this school.
+In principle, lotteries for seats at a single oversub-scribed charter school identify the causal effects of attendance at this school.
 This identification strategy is implemented using the (perhaps conditionally) randomized offer of seats at the school in question as an instrumental variable (IV) for school attendance.

-Although conceptually straightforward, complications arise in implementing school-lottery IV, even to estimate the quality of a single school or sector.
-Our discussion of lottery basics covers problems related to covariates, waiting lists, and the delays between random assignment, school enrollment, and measurement of outcomes.
-We also discuss the regression-discontinuity (RD) analog of single-school lotteries where students are admitted according to whether a test score clears a cutoff, instead of by conditionally random assignment.
-The leading example here is a selective-enrollment "exam" school like those studied in Abdulkadiroğlu et al. (2014).
+Although conceptually straightforward, complications arise in implementing school-lottery IV, even when focusing on a single school or sector.
+Our discussion of single-lottery IV covers problems related to covariates, waiting lists, and the delays between random assignment, school enrollment, and measurement of outcomes.
+We also discuss the regression-discontinuity (RD) analog of single-school lotteries where students are admitted according to whether a test score clears a cutoff.
+A leading example here is a selective-enrollment "exam" school like those studied in Abdulkadiroğlu et al. (2014).
 Finally, the single-school IV setting is used to review methods for the estimation of school effects on test score distributions, as in Angrist et al. (2016a).

 Of course, many questions of school quality involve more than one sector or school.
 An analyst aspiring to measure multiple causal effects must establish a common counterfactual to ensure the estimates are true apples-to-apples comparisons.
-The identification of multi-school and multi-sector models is facilitated by centralized school assignment, as in the Boston, Denver, New Orleans, and New York City school districts (to name a few).
-Centralized assignment schemes randomly assign a good share of seats at most schools in the centralized district.
-Random assignment in such districts is conditional: different students are assigned seats at a given school at different rates determined by preferences and priorities.
-Abdulkadiroğlu et al. (2017) and Abdulkadiroğlu et al. (2021) derive the assignment probabilities arising in a centralized match, and show how the vector of assignment rates lays the foundation for causal inference with multiple sectors or schools.
+The identification of multischool and multisector models is facilitated by centralized school assignment, as in the Boston, Denver, New Orleans, and New York City school districts (to name a few).
+Centralized assignment schemes randomly assign seats at most schools in the centralized district.
+But random assignment in such districts is conditional: different students are assigned seats at a given school at different rates determined by preferences and priorities.
+Abdulkadiroğlu et al. (2017) and Abdulkadiroğlu et al. (2022) derive the assignment rates lays the foundation for causal inference with multiple sectors or schools.
 We synthesize and illustrate practical lessons from this work.